charbelnachar/TECHNICAL-CHALLENGE-SENIOR-PYTHON-ENGINEER/README.md

 # TECHNICAL-CHALLENGE-SENIOR-PYTHON-ENGINEER

 # Python Tech Challenge
-o The challenge is to create a program that computes some basic statistics on a collection of small positive integers.
-You can assume all values will be less than 1,000. o Implement this challenge in whatever programming language best highlights your skills.
+* The challenge is to create a program that computes some basic statistics on a collection of small positive integers.
+You can assume all values will be less than 1,000.
+* Implement this challenge in whatever programming language best highlights your skills.
 Also, please supply a README with details on how to setup and run your application.